joshmarinacci/canvasdeepdive-book/2014/handson2.md

 Now you need a map.
 D3 has built in support for a mapping standard called [GeoJSON](http://geojson.org).
 GeoJSON is a simple format for geographic data structures.
-Scott put a geojson map of the United States in the gitrepo for his book.
+Scott put a geojson map of the United States in the git repo for his book.
 You can download `us-states.json` from [here](https://github.com/alignedleft/d3-book/tree/master/chapter_12).
 Put the file in the same directory as your html page.